awesomemotive/wp101plugin/readme.txt

 Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 3.2
 Tested up to: 4.7.2
-Stable tag: 3.3
+Stable tag: 4.0

 A complete set of WordPress 101 tutorial videos directly within the dashboard.
 Choose which videos to show, or add your own!

 == Description ==

-The WP101 Plugin is simply the easiest way to teach your clients how to use WordPress, cutting your support costs while providing an invaluable resource for your clients.
-It delivers a complete set of professionally-produced “WordPress 101” tutorial videos directly within your clients' dashboard.
+The WP101 Plugin is simply the easiest way to teach your clients WordPress basics, cutting your support costs while providing an invaluable resource for your clients.
+It delivers a complete set of professionally-produced “WordPress 101” tutorial videos directly within your client’s dashboard!

-Plus, the WP101 Plugin also includes a complete set of tutorial videos for Jetpack and Yoast SEO, if those plugins are also installed on the site.
+Plus, the WP101 Plugin also includes a complete set of tutorial videos for WooCommerce, Jetpack, and Yoast SEO, if those plugins are also installed on the site.
 Videos for other popular plugins are in the works.

-Simply enter your [WP101Plugin.com](https://wp101plugin.com/) API key to deliver WordPress tutorial videos within the WordPress administration panel.
-Perfect for teaching your clients the basics of how to use WordPress!
+Simply enter your [WP101Plugin.com](https://wp101plugin.com/) API key to display our WordPress tutorial videos within your client’s WordPress administration panel.

-Selectively choose which tutorial videos are shown, and even embed your own custom videos!
+You can choose which tutorial videos are shown, and even embed your own custom videos!

 Stop wasting time teaching WordPress to your clients.
-Let the Wp101 Plugin free your time to focus on what you do best!
+Let the WP101 Plugin free your time to focus on what you do best!

 == Installation ==